Bachelor's programs

 Bachelor's Degree in Japan for Nepali Students: Complete 2026 Guide

-A Japanese bachelor's degree takes 4 years and costs ¥535,800/year at national universities or ¥800,000–¥1,500,000/year at private universities.
-JLPT N2 is required for Japanese-medium programs; English-medium G30 programs accept TOEFL/IELTS instead.
+A Japanese bachelor's degree takes 4 years and costs ¥535,800 per year at national universities or ¥800,000–¥1,500,000 per year at private universities.
+JLPT N2 is required for Japanese-medium programmes; English-medium G30 programmes accept TOEFL or IELTS instead.
 Most Nepali students study Japanese at a language school for 1–2 years before entering university.
-The MEXT undergraduate scholarship covers everything for 5 years (1 language + 4 degree).
+The MEXT undergraduate scholarship, announced each May at the Embassy of Japan in Kathmandu, covers everything for 5 years (1 language + 4 degree).

 Why a Bachelor's Degree in Japan?

-Japan offers undergraduate education at world-class universities for a fraction of the cost of comparable institutions in the USA, UK, or Australia.
-National universities — including University of Tokyo (QS top 30), Kyoto University (QS top 50), Tohoku University, Osaka University — charge a standardized ¥535,800 per year for international students by Japanese law.
+Japan offers undergraduate education at highly ranked universities for a fraction of the cost of comparable institutions in the USA, UK, or Australia.
+National universities, including University of Tokyo (QS top 30), Kyoto University (QS top 50), Tohoku University, Osaka University, charge a standardized ¥535,800 per year for international students by Japanese law.
 This is approximately NPR 4.5 lakh per year, making Japan the most affordable quality university option globally.

 Japanese-Medium vs. English-Medium Programs